 Skip to main content

-By June 28, 2022December 10th, 2022Interview Advice, Job Search
+By June 28, 2022November 26th, 2024Interview Advice, Job Search

-two men at interview shaking hands
+two men at interview shaking hands; next job interview

 Dozens of candidates will apply for your coveted role.
 Perhaps hundreds.
-Agents working in Christian agencies like ChurchStaffing or the likes would assure you that the Great Resignation affects churches.
+Agents working in Christian agencies like ChurchStaffing or the like would assure you that the Great Resignation affects churches.
 There are many open positions.
 But unlike Jesus’ quote on the laborers being few, there is a bounty of available candidates.
 It is a buyer’s market, we could say.

 So, acing the interview is not the goal.
 Standing out is.
 Standing out gives you a second opportunity.
-Acing means you perfectly answered the questions, researched who was interviewing you and memorized the church’s mission statements.
+Acing means you perfectly answered the questions, researched who was interviewing you, and memorized the church’s mission statements.
 You know what?
 Most of those who were interviewed likely did so, as well!
 So why would an interviewer, church committee, or agent choose you over, let’s say, 20 or even 50 able candidates?

 Indeed and Glassdoor will give you some ideas to be noticeable.
 Your friends might help as well.
 They will all offer great methods.
 Yet, let me share with you 13 ways to stand out in your next interview.
 It won’t guarantee you the ministry position you desire, but it will leave a lasting impression, create a network of connections, and you’ll be comfortable being yourself.

-1. Rely on God and trust Him
+1. Rely on God and Trust Him

 Don’t take this one as an excuse not to prepare.
 You should get ready for the time you have with your interviewer.
-Know the role, the requirements, and the church’s basic information like their website, Facebook, Instagram, and YouTube channel.
+Know the role, the requirements, and the church’s basic information like their website, Facebook, Instagram, and YouTube channels.
 Prepare as if everything depended on you.
 And pray as if everything depends on God.

 The Holy Spirit knows what you need and want.
 He is also very aware of what the church or organization is looking for.
 Pray and rely on what God shows you.
 Pray for yourself AND sincerely pray for the church and interviewer.